-The mission of BodyCartography Project is to engage with the vital materiality of our bodies.
+The mission of BodyCartography Project is to engage with the vital materiality of our bodies to create live performance that facilitates a re-enchantment of embodiment, relationship, and presence.
 We create dance in urban, domestic, wild, and social landscapes.
-Our work is rooted in contemporary dance, somatic technique, education, socially engaged practice, and public art.
-We are deeply invested in the power of live performance to facilitate a re-enchantment of embodiment, relationship, and presence.
+Our work is rooted in contemporary dance, somatic and socially engaged practice, and public art.

 We have collaborated with dancers, composers, visual artists, scientists, and filmmakers including Anna Marie Shogren, Justin Jones, Dolo McComb, Emmett Ramstad, Zeena Parkins, Doug Aitken, and Fritz Haeg.